 \paragraph{Interpolation baselines}.
 To explore this hypothesis, we generate new models using two approaches that approximate the interpolations of the training checkpoints: (1) averaging the weights of 16 randomly selected training checkpoints (``average'') and (2) fitting a Gaussian distribution to the training weight values in each parameter dimension and sampling from these distributions (``gaussian'').

 \paragraph{Behaviors and weights}.
 The left subplot of Figure~\ref{fig:interpolation} shows that the accuracy and maximum similarity of the interpolation models closely match those of p-diff.
-The right subplot visualizes weight distributions using t-SNE~\cite{van2008visualizing}.
+The right subplot visualizes weight distributions using t-SNE~\citep{van2008visualizing}.
 The weights generated by p-diff are close to weights from the above baselines, further suggesting that p-diff may primarily interpolate between training checkpoints.
-We note that this interpolation occurs within a very narrow range, as detailed in Appendix~\ref{appendix:understand_pdiff}.
+This interpolation occurs within a very narrow range (Appendix~\ref{appendix:understand_pdiff}).

-\textbf{\emph{Summary}}.
+\paragraph{\emph{Summary of Section~\ref{sec:novelty}}}.
 The generative models of weights produce checkpoints that closely resemble training checkpoints in both weight space and model behavior, suggesting memorization and limited novelty.
-Moreover, they fail to outperform simple baselines in producing new models with lower similarity to training models in model behaviors while maintaining performance.
+Moreover, they fail to outperform simple baselines in producing new models with lower similarity to training models in model behaviors while maintaining model performance.